 What if we discovered that language was a virus installed by culture?
-Imagine your mind inoculated.
+Imagine your mind inoculated for the curse.
 What would our thoughts look like without the clothing of words?
 Mammals are highly empathic creatures with an elaborate sharing interface.
-The brain burns most of our precious calories on the interpretation of another.
-An fMRI shows two brains reacting identically when a subject is exposed to a facial expression.
+The brain burns most of our precious calories on the interpretation of others.
+An fMRI shows two brains reacting identically when only one subject is exposed to a facial expression.
 We literally share someone’s live feed by subscribing to each other’s feelings.

 A baby boy is born.
-His emotional software is preinstalled from the factory.
+His emotional software comes preinstalled from the factory.
 He has no language.
 He has no concept of shape.
 He knows pain and he knows its absence.
-Feeding is a built-in function, not a trick learned on page seven.
+Feeding is a built-in function, not a skill learned in first grade.
 His mind is purely irrational.
 It is motivated by instinct and intuition.
 This irrational state is one of pure connection and vulnerability.
 Imagine the freedom in a mind with no language.
-Before words, ideas were blurry fishes swimming in the stream of our consciousness.
-We had no associations and edges.
-With language installed, our words are like a thousand clear cups jumbled in a river.
+Before words, ideas were blurred fish swimming in the stream of consciousness.
+They had no associations or edges.
+With language installed, our words are a million transparent cups jumbling the river.

 Corporatism needs men with words that are predictable and linear.
-Man serves this system best as a tiny reliable engine.
-But our deeper intuition is a sail harnessing the power of emotion.
+Man serves this system best as a tiny reliable motor.
+But our deeper intuition is a sail harnessing the raw power of emotion.
 Man can be more of a canvas than an engine.
 This kind of power can only be experienced outside the harbor.
-Without a destination the mind can justify the ridiculous.
-When the mind is free of language the concept of rationality can be treated as one of many creative opinions for parsing the world.
-From this free space we remember that language could be a figment of the imagination.
+Without a destination, the mind can justify the ‘ridiculous’ journey.
+When the mind is free of language, the concept of rationality can be treated as just another opinion for parsing the world.
+From this free space we remember that language itself could be a figment of the imagination.
 We could be pretending the very concept of objectivity.

-This spring a startup from the triangle will discover a cure for the babel virus and break the world’s ceiling.
+Imagine this spring a small startup discovers a cure for the babel virus.
+A new technology is developed that breaks the world’s ceiling.
 The world will not end that day.
-But the illusion will change as the curtain of language is opened.
+But the illusion will change as a curtain of language is opened above us.
 The new technology is applied like a patch behind both ears.
 It vibrates into the skull and blocks the language center of the brain.
 It’s a white noise filter for comprehension.
-The wearer can still hear sounds, but the words that hold the concept no longer have meaning.
+The wearer can still hear sounds, but the words are no longer connected to their former meaning.
 Likewise, the words we hear in our head are rendered superfluous.
-This makes the emotions behind them more clear.
-We start to see a clear temperament emerge from the verbage.
-We find an objectivity which liberates the ego.
-By paralyzing our language center the ego loses its ability to command the body through linear reason.
-As a result, this new technology renders the brain literally speechless.
-Our eyes can finally tune into the direct vibration of another life’s emotion.
-A deeper emotive ego takes over as the mind loses its stilts and falls into the tides of the heart.
-A new self emerges as a captain of intuition.
+This technology makes the emotions clearer.
+We start to see a temperament emerge from the vibration of the speaker versus the verbiage.
+By paralyzing our language center, the ego loses its ability to command through linear reasoning.
+The brain is rendered speechless.
+Our eyes are finally able to tune into the direct vibration of another person’s emotion.
+A deeper emotive ego takes over as the mind loses its stilts and falls into the frothing tide of heart.
+A new self emerges from the tide.
+He is the captain of intuition.